tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/frontend_app.md

 ## Running the dev server on your host machine

-If you have `yarn` installed on you host machine, you can start the dev server by running `yarn start`:
+If you have `yarn` installed on your host machine, you can start the dev server by running `yarn start`:

 ```